M0YCX/M0YCX.github.io/_posts/2024-07-22-BJTComplexBeta.md

 ---
-title: Complex Beta of a Bipolar Transistor
+title: Complex Beta of a Bipolar Transistor at RF - The Hybrid-pi model
 categories: [Theory]
 tags: [BJT, Beta]
 math: true